The new nature playground at Morphett Vale’s Wilfred Taylor Reserve is set to become the biggest in Adelaide’s southern suburbs.

 The only other large playspace in the City of Onkaparinga is the much loved Jubilee Park in Port Noarlunga which incorporates the wonderful Wooden Fort playground.

-The State Government has committed $1.3M funds towards the project and the City of Onkaparinga has agreed to $900,000 for supporting infrastructure such as car parking, access roads, lighting and irrigated open space, making the playspace a $2.2M site.
+The State Government committed $1.3M funds towards the project and the City of Onkaparinga has agreed to $900,000 for supporting infrastructure such as car parking, access roads, lighting and irrigated open space, making the playspace a $2.2M site.

 The design approach for the nature play space is to move away from the traditional standalone playground and aims to incorporate the wider natural landscape as a key part of the experience.
 The objective is to create a number of nature play destinations that are strategically integrated into the existing landform.
 This is intended to encourage children to explore and roam; seeking challenges and acceptable risk-taking.
 It will also ease play congestion which is often experienced in popular urban play spaces.
 This spatial set out is more befitting the principals of nature play.
 Wilfred Taylor Reserve contains a number of established natural landscape elements that provide great play opportunities and these will be retained and enhanced in the concept design.